Why is Cavan Monaghan considering a Woodland Management By-law?

 What happens if someone does not comply with an order to replant or rehabilitate?

-If someone fails to comply, they may receive an AMP penalty notice.
+If someone fails to comply, they may receive a penalty notice.
 The Township may also complete the required work themselves and charge the costs to the property owner

 Why is this by-law needed if the Official Plan already has woodland policies?